African Science Academy: Academics

+The academy accepts gifted students between the ages of 16 and 19, who have successfully completed their secondary school education in Mathematics and Science.
+At ASA, their students undergo an intensive advanced-level programme, completing Cambridge International A-Levels in Math, Further Math and Physics in under 11 months.
+In addition to their studies, students are also provided with the opportunity to participate in extracurricular courses in Computer Programming and Robotics.

 Media mention

 African Science Academy has been featured on CNN's Inside Africa documentary providing exposure to activities and programs run by the academy in supporting young women interested in STEM education.

 Sponsorship

 In August, 2022 the African Science Academy announced their Lead Supporter, XTX Markets.
 The academy is also supported by a number of organisations including the Bank of America, The Black Heart Foundation, SThree and Tullow Oil to provide their girls with an outstanding education.

 Partnership

 The ASA is one of the members of the Hali Access Network.